jubbp/ec6net-web/docs/training/foundation/syllabus.md

 - Recall the units of, and abbreviations for voltage, current, resistance and power.
 - Recall the engineering prefixes milli, kilo and mega.

 #### 3.2 Meaning of DC and AC

-- Recall the units of, and abbreviations for voltage, current, resistance and power.
-Recall the engineering prefixes milli, kilo and mega.
 - Recall what is meant by the abbreviations DC and AC.

 #### 3.3 Audio and radio frequencies